 Instead, there are bathing pools, rock-wall carvings, fountains and a meditational cave.

 Goa Gajah has significant historical and spiritual value as it was originally built as a place for meditation.
-It is located just outside of Ubud’s centre and has a 15,000 rupiah entrance fee.
+It is located just outside the centre of Ubud and has a 15,000 rupiah entrance fee.
 Many tours will include a stop at this famous spot.

 Have a travel photoshoot